Paw Note

 - Intake & Pest Maintenance- each dog that comes is, in addition to any medical conditions that needs attention, is vaccinated and dewormed, and dogs in the shelter are kept up to date with same.
 Average R250 per dog.
 100 dogs = R25000, 320 dogs R80000.
 Yes, there are donations given from some fantastic companies that manufacture these products, but again, never enough to go round.

-- Vet Bills - these can become astronomical when a dog comes in with serious medical problems, especially abuse such as being beaten, set on fire, sexual abuse, mange, broken bones. dogs being used as bail dogs or fighting dogs etc, and X-rays, operations, anti-biotics etc would be needed.
-Then take into account the Golden Oldies, who also need increased vet assistance, or dogs with diabetes etc. We took the average, excluding sterilizations and it works out to approximately R10000 per month, and these are at shelter rates, not what the public would pay.
+- Standard Vet Care - this can become astronomical when a dog comes in with serious medical problems, especially abuse such as being beaten, set on fire, sexual abuse, mange, broken bones. dogs being used as bail dogs or fighting dogs etc, and X-rays, operations, anti-biotics etc would be needed.
+Then take into account the Golden Oldies, who also need increased vet assistance, or dogs with diabetes etc.

-- Sterilization - if the dog is not sterilized when it comes in, this is one of the first things to be done after ensuring that the dog is healthy enough to be sterilized.
-Shelter rates are in the region of R1500 - R2500 per dog, depending on size.
-If we think that there are about 100 - 300 dogs in the shelter at any one time, and all of these have been sterilized, we can see how expensive this exercise is - however, a necessary one.
+We took the average, excluding sterilizations and it works out to approximately R15000 per month, and these are at shelter rates for absolute basics. - Sterilization - if the dog is not sterilized when it comes in, this is one of the first things to be done after ensuring that the dog is healthy enough to be sterilized.
+Shelter rates are in the region of R1500 - R2500 per dog, depending on size and sex, with females costing more.
+If we think that there are about 200 dogs in the shelter at any one time, and all of these have been sterilized, we can see how expensive this exercise is - however, a necessary one.

 Many of the shelters have obtained PBO status, which means that if you donate you will receive a Section 18A towards your own tax - what a wonderful way to make a donation and help your tax situation at the same time.

-Once again, please do all you can to help your local shelter, especially adopting from them, and if you simply dont have the financial ability, then do consider going to walk a dog, or sitting in a run and giving some love to dogs that need it so badly.
+Once again, please do all you can to help your local shelter, especially adopting from them, and if you simply don't have the financial ability, then do consider going to walk a dog, or sitting in a run and giving some love to dogs that need it so badly.
 If we could all find it in our hearts (and budgets), to give a minimum of R20 to a shelter of our choice on a monthly basis (more if possible), just think how much help we would be giving - R20 may not be a lot, but it all adds up - 10 people giving R20 almost buys a bag of food.

 To all of those that have donated, or are donating, from the bottom of our hearts THANK YOU - you really are making a difference and we think you rock, and we know how much your shelter appreciates you - think about it, without you, private shelters would have to cease - a frightening but realistic face!